icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [file-upload](https://github.com/pIvan/file-upload) - Angular module used for file upload.
 * [ngx-filepond](https://github.com/pqina/ngx-filepond) - A handy [FilePond](https://github.com/pqina/filepond) adapter component for Angular.
 * [ngx-file-drop](https://github.com/georgipeltekov/ngx-file-drop) - Angular module for simple desktop file and folder drag and drop.
 This library does not need rxjs-compat.
+* [uppy](https://uppy.io/docs/angular/) - [Uppy](https://github.com/transloadit/uppy) is a sleek, modular JavaScript file uploader that integrates seamlessly with any application.
+It’s fast, has a comprehensible API and lets you worry about more important problems than building a file uploader.

 #### Forms